The Pinchcliffe Grand Prix: History

 In 1969, Ivo Caprino and Kjell Aukrust started work on a 25-to-30-minute-long pilot for a TV series entitled Flåklypa Radio Norway (also called Flåklypa TV og Radio in some sources) based on Aukrust's books and commissioned for the Norwegian Broadcasting Corporation.
 Puppets were designed by Ingeborg Isdahl Riser, with the star vehicle Il Tempo Gigante being built by Bjarne Sandemose (who used entirely house-found material in its construction).
-Despite major publicity, the NRK were unsatisfied and ceased production; another factor was difficultly adapting the original material.
+Despite major publicity, the NRK were unsatisfied and ceased production; another factor was difficulty adapting the original material.
 With the exception of 7-8 minutes worth of footage (including some that were repurposed for Flåklypa Grand Prix), no material from it has ever been seen by the public.
 A year later, Caprino and Aukrust announced that it would be adapted into a feature-length film.

 The film is heavily inspired by Lom Municipality, where Aukrust had roots.
 The Flåklypa-mountain is a stylized version of a real mountain, where the valley underneath is named Flåklypa.
 Other names, including Reodor and Blostrupmoen, were taken from the village of Alvdal.
 The film was made in 3 years by a small team of set builders and camera operators; Caprino directed and animated.

 Release and reception

 Flåklypa Grand Prix was originally released in Norway on 28th August 1975.
 Following its immense success, NRK1, later TV 2 Direkte, began broadcasting the film every year on Christmas Eve and Christmas Day respectively, a tradition which continues into the present day.
 To promote it, a life-size replica of Il Tempo Gigante was created.
-In 2013, the film was released on Blu-Ray and finally available in high definition, the restoration process having began in 2005 for DVD and further enhanced for a theatrical 2010 rerelease.
+In 2013, the film was released on Blu-ray and finally available in high definition, the restoration process having begun in 2005 for DVD and further enhanced for a theatrical 2010 rerelease.

 The first English-language release occurred in 1981, distributed by G.G.
 Communications with a dub recorded in Montreal, Canada.
 In the United Kingdom another dub premiered on BBC One in 1983; it is this version that is available on Norwegian home video releases.